libigl/libigl/tutorial/tutorial.md

 ## Biharmonic Coordinates

-Linear blend skinning (as [above](#boundedbiharmonicweights)) deforms a mesh by propogating _full affine transformations_ at handles (bones, points, regions, etc.) to the rest of the shape via weights.
+Linear blend skinning (as [above](#boundedbiharmonicweights)) deforms a mesh by propagating _full affine transformations_ at handles (bones, points, regions, etc.) to the rest of the shape via weights.
 Another deformation framework, called "generalized barycentric coordinates", is a special case of linear blend skinning [#jacobson_skinning_course_2014][]: transformations are restricted to